-- 1. Affordability 28% of applicants exceeded the Housing to Income cap. - 2.
-Balance Exceeded Program Cap 17% of applicants had a balance that exceeded the MRAP program maximum (\$35,000). - 3.
-Unemployment benefits exhausted more than 90 days from the date of application. - 4.
-Loss Mitigation Option -23% of homeowners received a loss mitigation option that reinstated the loan, which is now in good standing.
+- 1. Affordability 28 percent of applicants exceeded the Housing to Income cap. - 2.
+Balance Exceeded Program Cap 17 percent of applicants had a balance that exceeded the MRAP maximum (\$35,000). - 3.
+Unemployment benefits exhausted more than 90 days from date of application. - 4.
+Loss Mitigation 23 percent of homeowners received a loss mitigation option that reinstated the loan, which is now in good standing.

 The following program changes were implemented in August 2022 to address denial reasons #1-3.
-Denial reason #4 is considered resolved, since in the situation of the loss mitigation option, the servicer has cured the delinquency.
+Denial reason #4 is considered resolved, since in the situation of reinstatement through loss mitigation options, the delinquency has been cured.